-I don’t believe the answer to why evil exists is simple.
+I don’t believe the answer to the problem of evil is simple.
 God alone knows why evil exists and what purpose it might serve.
-What I have given is at best only a part of the explanation.
+What I have given is, at best, only a part of the explanation.
 But it does help me to understand it at least a little bit better.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.